Proxysaints/Nanobot_swarm_control/README.md

     Swarm coordination and communication.
     Integration of more advanced neural network models.

-For more details, check out the repository: Nanobot Swarm Control.
+For more details, check out the repository: NANOBOT SWARM CONTROL